tldr-pages/tldr/pages/linux/postmap.md

 # postmap

-> Create or query one or more Postfix lookup tables, or updates an existing one.
+> Create or query one or more Postfix lookup tables, or update an existing one.
 > More information: <https://manned.org/postmap>.

 - Search the specified maps for key and remove one entry per map: